Military career of Elvis Presley: King Creole

 Presley was originally scheduled to be inducted on January 20, 1958.
 However, due to commitments at Paramount and the filming schedule of his latest film, King Creole, Presley had to personally write to the Memphis Draft Board to request a deferment.
 He explained to them that Paramount had already spent up to $350,000 on pre-production of the film, and that many jobs were dependent on his ability to complete filming, which was due to begin on January 13.
 They granted him an extension until the middle of March.
 When news of the extension broke, angry letters were sent to the Memphis Draft Board complaining about the "special treatment" that Presley was receiving.
 According to Milton Bowers, head of the draft board and angered by the public outcry, Presley "would have automatically gotten the extension [anyway] if he hadn't been Elvis Presley the superstar".

 Worried that rock and roll was a passing fad, Presley wanted to make King Creole the best role he had ever acted.
 He knew that two years out of the limelight would mean hard work when he returned, and so he gave his all in that film to show the world that he had the potential to return as a serious, dramatic actor.
 Author Alanna Nash described it as "the performance that would forever define his potential".

 Induction

 Two weeks after finishing King Creole, Presley reported for his induction on March 24, 1958, a day dubbed "Black Monday" for his fans by the press.
-Presley was given a physical and assigned army serial number 53310761, before being sworn in and made leader of his group.
-Parker, with the permission of the army, had arranged for news crews from around the world to be on hand to report Presley's entry into the army.
-After his final goodbyes to family and friends, Presley and his fellow U.S. Army recruits were taken by bus to Fort Chaffee, Arkansas.
+Presley was given a medical examination and assigned service number 53310761, before being sworn in and made leader of his group.
+Parker, with the permission of the Army, had arranged for news crews from around the world to be on hand to report Presley's entry into the Army.
+After his final goodbyes to family and friends, Presley and his fellow Army recruits were taken by bus to Fort Chaffee, Arkansas.